deficiency symptoms and how to supplement

 Due to the complexity of B12’s absorption and transport around the body & within cells, and knowing that genetic variations can impede metabolism of various forms, if you’re looking to cover all bases it’s wise to supplement with a combination of methylcobalamin, adenosylcobalamin and hydroxocobalamin.

 Studies have shown that when treating vitamin B12 deficiency specifically, hydroxocobalamin or a combination of adenosylcobalamin and methylcobalamin are a better choice than methylcobalamin alone.
-(2;3) Cyanocobalamin is best avoided as it’s not bioactive and contains the toxin cyanide.
+(2;3) Cyanocobalamin is best avoided as it’s not bioactive or as effective in raising B12 levels.
 If a supplement doesn’t list which form it uses, it’s likely cyanocobalamin.

 Swallowed tablet or sublingual?

-For all of the reasons mentioned above, B12 absorption through the gut from a swallowed B12 supplement is often suboptimal.
-If one has a known deficiency, symptoms or is at risk of low B12 levels, supplementing with an orally absorbed supplement is much more reliable.
-B12 is absorbed directly through the rich network of blood vessels under the tongue into the bloodstream.
+For all of the reasons mentioned above, B12 absorption through the gut from a swallowed B12 supplement may be suboptimal.
+If one has symptoms or a known deficiency, or is at risk of low B12 levels, use of an orally absorbed supplement is much more reliable: B12 is absorbed directly through the rich network of blood vessels under the tongue into the bloodstream.
 Sublingual supplements are easy to use and convenient for children and older adults who have difficulty swallowing.

-A sublingual B12 tablet offers superior delivery as it gradually releases B12 as the tablet melts, ensuring adequate time for absorption into the blood vessels, unlike sprays and drops which are delivered immediately followed by dilution with saliva and an urge to swallow.
-Similarly, lozenges are moved around the mouth rather than remaining close to the richest blood vessel network under the tongue, and the excessive salivation means that most of the B12 provided ends up being swallowed.
-When considering any of these supplements’ delivery systems, look for those which avoid artificial ingredients and sugar which may promote tooth decay.
+A sublingual B12 tablet offers superior delivery as it gradually releases B12 as the tablet melts, ensuring adequate time for absorption into the blood vessels.
+A spray supplement, squirted under the tongue is an excellent alternative.
+When considering either of these delivery systems, look for those which avoid artificial ingredients, or sugar which may promote tooth decay.

 Dose

 A surprisingly small fraction of ingested B12 is actually absorbed by the body (4), which is why the amount provided in supplements is much higher than the recommended daily value.
 B12 is safe in high doses - there is no ‘tolerable upper limit’ - and what the body doesn’t need, it simply excretes.
-1000mcg per day, especially when taken sublingually, is an effective dose to either prevent B12 deficiency, or to support those with a mild to moderate lack of vitamin B12.
-In severe B12 deficiency, up to 5000mcg per day is used with no adverse effects.
+1000mcg per day, especially when taken sublingually, is an effective dose to either prevent B12 deficiency, or to support those with suboptimal vitamin B12 levels.
+For those in search of a higher-dose supplement, such as with B12 deficiency, 5000mcg per day can safely be used.

 Vitamin B12 injections vs sublingual supplements